 Thrive: Leadership Schools for Youth and Young Adults of Color

-"Being able to bond with other people of color within the UU faith was honestly something that brought joy and hope to my heart, and makes me feel much more connected in my faith.” —alum
+"Being able to bond with other people of color within the UU faith was honestly something that brought joy and hope to my heart, and makes me feel much more connected in my faith.”

-About Thrive Young Adult and Thrive Youth
+About Thrive Youth

 This year, as the struggle for racial justice lives on in our streets and classrooms, in courtrooms and corner stores, Thrive invites you to come get connected to hope and to the skills to lead!

 The two-part application process includes an online form and a letter of recommendation.
 The online application form (PDF, 6 pages, for reference only) opens in mid-December and the priority deadline was February 1st, but we are still accepting applications on a rolling basis until the program is filled.

 You need to submit a letter of recommendation from a minister, religious educator or other religious professional.
 You can submit it with your application or your recommender can send it directly.
 Give this information page (PDF) to the person writing your letter.
 If you have difficulty meeting the requirement that your letter come from a religious professional, please contact us.

 Cost of Thrive Youth

 The cost to participants for Thrive Youth 2017 is $325, which covers all programming, lodging and food.
 You will not need to pay when you apply.
 Through the generosity of our donors, the Annual Program Fund and the Alumni Giving Program, some need-based financial assistance and travel subsidies are available.

 Check out these reflections from alumni about their experiences: